lj-ditrapani/SWE430/markdown/example1.markdown

 Refactor Code
 -------------

 Before we move on to the next test, we should refactor our code.
 You probably know that copying and pasting code is generally a sign of poor design.
-The code for our `countLowerCaseLetters` and `countUpperCaseLetters` functions are nearly identical.
+The code for our `countLowerCaseLetters()` and `countUpperCaseLetters()` functions are nearly identical.
 We should factor-out the duplicate code into a common helper function both functions can share.

 As you have seen, the only difference between the two functions is the criteria used to determine if the current character is one we want to count or not.
-So let's call our helper function `countCharacters`.
+So let's name our helper function `countCharacters()`.
 It will take two parameters, a string and a predicate function.

-The predicate function takes a character code value as input and returns a boolean (true or false) value as output.
-A return value of true indicates the character should be counted and a return value of false indicates the character should not be counted.
+The predicate function takes a character code value as input and returns a boolean (`true` or `false`) value as output.
+A return value of `true` indicates the character should be counted and a return value of `false` indicates the character should not be counted.
+Here is the code for the `countCharacters()` function.

     function countCharacters(string, predicate) {